 On the way, you’ll find a more than 100 years old Persian bathing center that serves only men.
 It’s still functional and one can enjoy a nice hot-water bath here at a specific time of the day.

-After a little walking past the streets of Dongri, we enter the thieves market.
+After a little walking past the streets of Dongri, we enter the Chor Bazar.
 This is an old flea market where you can get all sort of stuff.
 It’s open full day and you can spend the whole day here and still feel unsatisfied.
 The thieves market is a popular tourist attraction of Mumbai.
 In spite of this reputation, it’s said to sell mostly second-hand goods rather than stolen goods.
 The market is now famous for antique items and I really like to bargain at this place.

 No one ever leaves Mumbai without visiting here.

 The journey into the flea market is always quite tiring and hence, we take our iconic kaali-peeli taxi to our next destination.
 The route is enchanting as we pass a through heavy traffic—and noise—in a heritage Muslim dominated area.
 On the way, you’ll notice several old structures; including a beautiful mosque and the grey-area of the city.
 It’s here in Musafir Khana that one can find cheap electronic goods without a bill.
 I am not sure about the quality because it’s mostly duplicate and smuggled.

 We’ll reach the first marketplace of the city that was built in 1869.
 One can buy a variety of things in and around Crawford Market.
 Some of them are ready-to-stitch clothes, dress material, toys, party products, artificial jewelry, travel bags, fruits and vegetables, shoes, belts and cake making and decorating equipment and toiletries.
 Also, varieties of animals, birds, electrical light fittings, and carpentry fittings are available here.